-Forty-three persons having thirty different nationalities have presided over RILEM’s fortunes, from Professor Gustavo Colonnetti (Italy), founder member of the association, to Professor Peter Richner (Switzerland), whose mandate will end in September 2012, the year of the 66th RILEM Annual Week.
+Forty-four persons having thirty different nationalities have presided over RILEM’s fortunes, from Professor Gustavo Colonnetti (Italy), founder member of the association, to Professor Mark Alexander (South Africa), whose mandate will end in September 2015, the year of the 69th RILEM Annual Week.

 RILEM 50th Anniversary Book